stratosphereips/StratosphereLinuxIPS/docs/features.md

 This threshold can be changed ```config/slips.conf``` by changing the value of  ```long_connection_threshold```

+## Weird HTTP methods

+Slips uses zeek's weird.log where zeek logs weird HTTP methods seen in http.log

+When there's a weird HTTP method, slips detects it as well.

+##Non-SSL connections on port 443

+Slips detects established connections on port 443 that are not using HTTP using zeek's conn.log flows

+if slips finds a flow using destination port 443 and the 'service' field in conn.log isn't set to 'ssl', it alerts

+##Non-HTTP connections on port 80.

+Slips detects established connections on port 80 that are not using SSL using zeek's conn.log flows

+if slips finds a flow using destination port 80 and the 'service' field in conn.log isn't set to 'http', it alerts

 ### Connections without DNS resolution
 This will detect connections done without a previous DNS resolution.
 The idea is that a connection without a DNS resolution is slightly suspicious.